grapa-dev/grapa/maintainers/BUILD_AND_DEPLOYMENT/DOCUMENTATION_DEPLOYMENT.md

-# Documentation Deployment System
+# Documentation Deployment System (Canonical Guide)

+> **Note:** This is the single canonical guide for documentation deployment.
+The previous `DEVELOPMENT/DOCUMENTATION_DEPLOYMENT_GUIDE.md` is now deprecated.
+For deployment instructions, always use this file.
+If you find a reference to the old guide, update it to point here.

 ## Overview

-The Grapa documentation deployment system is now fully automated and simplified.
-Documentation is built from `/docs-src` and output to `/docs`.
+The Grapa documentation deployment system is fully automated and streamlined.
+User documentation is built from `/docs-src` and output to `/docs`.
 Deployment to the live site is handled automatically by GitHub Pages when `/docs` is committed and pushed to the `main` branch.
 No branch switching or manual deployment is required.

-## Quick Start
+## Quick Start / Step-by-Step Deployment

-### Build and Deploy User Documentation

 1. **Build the documentation:**
    ```bash
    ./scripts/deploy_docs.sh
    ```
-   - This builds the user documentation from `/docs-src` and outputs to `/docs`.
+   - Builds user documentation from `/docs-src` and outputs to `/docs`.
-   - All validation (case sensitivity, link checks, etc.) is performed automatically.
+   - Performs validation (case sensitivity, link checks, etc.) automatically.

 2. **Commit and push the built docs:**
    ```bash